Japan Re-entry Permit: Acceptance of EU member states

 As of 2022, EU member states which have explicitly indicated to the Council of the European Union's Visa Working Party that they will accept the Japan Re-entry Permit for visa issuance purposes include the Belgium, Netherlands, Luxembourg, Czech Republic, Germany, Estonia, Lithuania, Hungary, Austria, Portugal and Slovenia based on the notifications from Member States until 15 March 2022; while other countries did not provide any information on their acceptance of it.
 As of 2013, Spain, France, and Slovakia have explicitly indicated they will not accept it.
 Said Re-entry Permit is stated as an "Alien's Travel Document".

 Visa Free Access or Visa on Arrival

 Since Japan Re-entry Permit is not a regular national passport, most countries and territories require visa prior to arrival.

 The following countries and territories provide visa free access or visa on arrival, as they provide everyone such courtesies.

 Asia

 Re-entry Permit as a Visa

 There is also a stamp type re-entry visa calls Re-entry Permit to Japan (再入国許可), which is pasted into a foreign passport or other travel document include this document.
+This is required for foreign residents who wish to temporarily leave the country.